openalto/ietf-hackathon/docs/demo_1.md

 [mininet-dashboard]: https://github.com/sflow-rt/mininet-dashboard

-As depicted above using Alto-based replication sorting in the given topology decreased the download time to a third.
+As depicted above using ALTO-based replication sorting in the given topology decreased the download time to a third.

 ## Contributions
 [Rucio replica sorter](https://github.com/rucio/rucio/blob/master/lib/rucio/core/replica_sorter.py) sorts available RSEs for a DiD download.
 But the sorting in the main branch is done only using static and imprecise measures (i.e. GeoIP data).
-In `alto-integration` branch we added [Alto based sorting](https://github.com/openalto/rucio/blob/605fbfd37495a874709133e59e23bfa7a884bbbf/lib/rucio/core/replica_sorter.py#L176).
+In `alto-integration` branch we added [ALTO based sorting](https://github.com/openalto/rucio/blob/605fbfd37495a874709133e59e23bfa7a884bbbf/lib/rucio/core/replica_sorter.py#L176).